 - 1. Mobile will become one of the primary ways people access entertainment.
-Within the next two years: - 70 percent of mobile users will access social networks - More than 50 percent of mobile users will watch streamed and recorded videos - Up to 50 percent of mobile users will read eBooks - 2.
-Home will continue to dominate other locations for mobile device usage.
-In the next two years, more than 50 percent of all mobile device usage will occur in the home. - 3.
-Devices will also get "out of the house," with increased usage in public spaces.
-In the next two years, 15 percent of all mobile device usage will occur in retail and public locations. - 4.
+Within the next two years: - 70 percent of mobile users will access social networks daily. - More than 40 percent of mobile users will watch streamed and recorded videos on a daily basis. - Up to one-third of mobile users will read eBooks. - 2.
+Home will continue to dominate other locations for mobile device use.
+In the next two years, more than 40 percent of all mobile device usage will occur in the home.

+- 3. Devices will also get "out of the house," with increased use in public spaces.
+In the next two years, 15 percent of all mobile device use will occur in retail and public locations, and about 10 percent of usage will be done "on-the-go." - 4.
 Wi-Fi will become the predominant access technology for smartphones.
-Within the next two years: - More than 80 percent of smartphones will regularly use Wi-Fi - Smartphone owners will use Wi-Fi almost 50 percent of the time to connect to the Internet - 5.
+Within the next two years: - More than 80 percent of smartphones will regularly use Wi-Fi. - Smartphone owners will use Wi-Fi more than 50 percent of the time to connect to the Internet. - 5.
 While smartphone penetration will continue to increase, much of the growth of mobile devices will come from nomadic devices.
 In the next two years: - 25 percent of consumers will have eReaders - 33 percent will have tablets